LawTech.Asia – Asia’s Leading Law & Technology Review

 Meet the Team

-Josh Lee (Kok Thong) presently serves as a Legal Policy Manager on Artificial Intelligence Ethics and Governance in the Info-Communications Development Authority of Singapore, where he helps to oversee Singapore’s national AI ethics and governance initiatives.
-Prior to this, Josh was an Assistant Director of the Legal Policy Division in Singapore’s Ministry of Law.
-In this position, he proposes policy reform, vets Parliamentary Bills, and uses data analytics as a next-generation tool in shaping legal policies for the future.
+Presently, Josh serves as a Legal Policy Manager on Artificial Intelligence Ethics and Governance in the Info-Communications Development Authority of Singapore, where he helps to oversee Singapore’s national AI ethics and governance initiatives.
+Prior to this, Josh was an Assistant Director of the Legal Policy Division in Singapore’s Ministry of Law, where he managed policy reform, Parliamentary Bill-vetting, and uses data analytics as a next-generation tool in shaping legal policies for the future.
 Josh is also an Advocate and Solicitor in the Singapore